 \subsection{LLM Agents for Remote Sensing}

-AI agents are systems that link perception and action through iterative reasoning to achieve user-defined goals \citep{xu2024rs}.
-Utilising LLMs pretrained on massive text corpora, they can learn from interactions, decompose tasks, and interact dynamically across steps with external data, models, or tools \citep{liu2025remote}, serving as suitable modular orchestrators for complex workflow execution \citep{liu2024change, schick2023toolformer, yao2023react, guo2024remote}.
+AI agents link perception and action through iterative reasoning to achieve user-defined goals \citep{xu2024rs}.
+Utilising LLMs pretrained on massive text corpora, they can decompose tasks and interact dynamically across steps with external data, models, or tools \citep{liu2025remote}, serving as modular orchestrators for complex workflow execution \citep{liu2024change, schick2023toolformer, yao2023react, guo2024remote}.

-Within RS, LLM-based agents are still in their infancy, with applications for Earth observation tasks gradually increasing \citep{xu2024rs, liu2024change, du2023tree}.
-They are typically task-specific and rely on strict prompt templates and few-shot examples to guide reasoning and improve robustness \citep{xu2024rs, guo2024remote}.
-Agents execute tasks by selecting toolkits that often contain specialised visual modules, which can be run independently or composed into sequential pipelines to accomplish multiple objectives \citep{guo2024remote, du2023tree}, as in Change-Agent \citep{liu2024change} and RS-Agent \citep{xu2024rs}.
-This modular design, which often benefits from integrated knowledge bases and elucidation of task functionalities, helps reduce hallucinations, enhances accuracy, and enables flexible, customisable outputs \citep{guo2024remote, yao2023react, liu2025remote, du2023tree}.
-RS-specific LLM agents generally fall into two broad paradigms.
-The first comprises modular tool-using systems that rely on external LLMs to orchestrate specialised vision modules.
-The second consists of end-to-end instruction-tuned VLMs that embed temporal or multimodal reasoning directly within the model.
-Recent work illustrates both directions \citep{liu2024change, xu2024rs, deng2025changechat}, including hybrid approaches \citep{irvin2025teochat}.
+Within RS, LLM-based agents are still in their infancy \citep{xu2024rs}.
+They are typically task-specific, relying on strict prompt templates and few-shot examples to guide reasoning \citep{guo2024remote}.
+Agents execute tasks by selecting from specialised visual toolkits, composable into sequential pipelines, as in Change-Agent \citep{liu2024change} and RS-Agent \citep{xu2024rs} to accomplish multiple objectives.
+This modular design - often augmented with knowledge bases - reduces hallucinations and enables flexible outputs \citep{guo2024remote, liu2025remote}.
+RS-specific LLM agents generally fall into two broad paradigms: modular tool-using systems that rely on external LLMs to orchestrate specialised vision modules; and end-to-end instruction-tuned VLMs that embed temporal or multimodal reasoning directly within the model \citep{liu2024change, xu2024rs, deng2025changechat, irvin2025teochat}.